Random amenable $\mathrm{C}^*$-algebras: Villadsen algebras of the first type

 By the Jessen--Wintner law of pure types (see \cite[Theorem 35]{Jessen:1935ux}, or \cite[Theorem 3.26]{Breiman:1992vp} for an elementary treatment), the distribution of $W$ is either: \begin{enumerate}[(a)] \item discrete (that is, there is a countable set $J$ such that $\pp(W\in J) =1$); or \item singular (that is, $\pp(W=w)=0$ for every $w\in\rr$, but there is a Borel set $B$ of Lebesgue measure zero such that $\pp(W\in B) =1$); or \item absolutely continuous with respect to Lebesgue (so has a density $f$). \end{enumerate} (Distributions can in general be of mixed type, but this is not the case for a convergent series of discrete random variables.)

-For the sake of computing the expected value of $R$, we will assume that Tyche is in case (\ref{item:a}).
-By the results of \cite{Marsaglia:1971uq} (see also \cite{Chatterji:1964vn}), this occurs precisely when she exponentially asymptotically approaches pure drunkenness (a state in which she makes each decision with equal probability), or less poetically, when there is $\beta\in\rr$ such that, for every $n\ge1$,
+For the sake of computing the expected value of $R$, we will assume that we are in case (\ref{item:a}).
+By the results of \cite{Marsaglia:1971uq} (see also \cite{Chatterji:1964vn}), this occurs precisely when there is $\beta\in\rr$ such that, for every $n\ge1$,

 Then, the probability density function of $W$ is

 if $\beta\ne0$, or $f_0=1$, that is, representing the uniform distribution, if $\beta=0$.